JetBrains-Research/KEEPs/NOTES.md

 - Is variance affected by unions?
     - T: read about scala
 - Runtime semantics of union?
 Is it the same as in `Result<>`
-- At the moment we would like to make a constraint from subtypings of union types
+- At the moment we would like to make a constraint from subtyping of union types
   ```
     interface B<T>
     interface C<T> : B<T>